hound-search/hound/README.md

 ## Support

 Currently Hound is only tested on MacOS and CentOS, but it should work on any *nix system.
-There is no plan to support Windows, and we've heard that it fails to compile on Windows, but we would be happy to accept a PR that fixes this!
+Hound on Windows is not supported but we've heard it compiles and runs just fine.

 Hound supports the following version control systems: